brianfluk/software-engineering-project/iteration-01.plan.md

 #### Roles & responsibilities

 **Product Owner:** (Raymond Gao) Acts as the products key stake holder.
-Ensures that the work being done lines up with the products vision and works closely with the team to design and implemement needed features.
+Ensures that the work being done lines up with the products vision and works closely with the team to design and implement needed features.
 As well the product owner populates and maintains the product backlog.

 **Scrum Lord:** (Andrew Sabot) Manages the weekly sprints, coordinates meetings and decides what tasks from the backlog will be in each sprint.
-Also helps team members get past blockers and aquires the resources needed for the project.
+Also helps team members get past blockers and acquires the resources needed for the project.
 The Scrum Lord also decides what to do with tasks that overflowed from previous sprints, whether they will re-inserted into the backlog or trashed.

-**Stakeholder:** (Brandon and Max) A team member who provides feedback on value generated and progress through the lense of one of our three stakeholders; students, lecturers, and course administrators.
+**Stakeholder:** (Brandon and Max) A team member who provides feedback on value generated and progress through the lens of one of our three stakeholders; students, lecturers, and course administrators.

 **Architect:** (Brandon and Anas) A team member who designs the high level structure of the system.